 Given the amount of ongoing contact you’ll have with the builder, a friendly and honest relationship is significantly important.
 From the moment you sign with a builder, there will be several touchpoints from design, planning and end of stage meetings.
 It is imperative therefore to have a builder that you can maintain an effective relationship with.

-2. Does the builder offer a provide input into the design?
+2. Does the builder provide input into the design?

 As they say, variety is the spice of life.
 A good builder will not be set in their ways and will allow the owner to provide input.
 After all, It is important to be happy with your home.
 Arlington Homes provides expert advice on custom homes, knockdown-rebuilds, investment properties and various building regulations.